Cancer Planners Forum

 • Invited experts and guest speakers

-This will be a unique opportunity to network, collaborate, and exchange ideas with professionals working at the forefront of cancer control planning.
+This was a unique opportunity to network, collaborate, and exchange ideas with professionals working at the forefront of cancer control planning.

 Objectives of the Forum